Mighty Blog

 Find more tips on creating a healthy sleeping schedule here.

 One aspect that should be considered is the use of screens.
-Not only are bright screens sending a signal to the brain that it is morning, they are also exciting and stimulating.
+Not only are bright screens sending a signal to the brain that it is morning, but they are also exciting and stimulating.
 To prepare for bedtime, it is recommended that all electronic devices be turned off at least 60 minutes before bedtime.

 Often times, kids sleep better with a bit of a snack, especially with protein before bed.
-Be cautious of how much fluids kids are drinking before bedtime and kids under the age of 12 shouldn’t be consuming caffeinated beverages.
+Be cautious of how much fluids kids are drinking before bedtime, and kids under the age of 12 shouldn’t be consuming caffeinated beverages.

 Mai Songsawatwong